Steel fittings are mechanical components used to connect and join pipes, tubes, or

 - Unions:

-Tees are used to connect three pipes or tubes together, forming a T-shape.
+Tees are used to connect three pipes or tubes together, forming a T-shaped junction.

 Couplings are used to connect two pipes or tubes of the same diameter.